Today, I want to share the results of my 90-Day Content Marketing Challenge.

 Team up with another content marketer and do a challenge together.
 That way you have an accountability partner to share your ideas, successes and frustrations with.
 Plus, the two of you can keep each other motivated.

 There you have it folks.
 These are the results of my 90-Day Content Marketing Challenge.
-I hope you found the information helpful and I hope you will do your own challenge.
+I hope you found the information helpful and I hope you will do your own content marketing challenge.
 What are your thoughts?
 Leave a comment below to let me know what you think.
 I look forward to hearing from you.